 Here are a few of our favorite hot spots in Authentic Winter Park:

 The Winter Park farmers’ market

-The Winter Park Farmers’ Market is held every Saturday morning from 7am to 1pm and is great motivator to get out of bed.
-Housed at an old train depot that has been restored into an historical landmark on the corner of W. New England Avenue and S. New York Avenue, it is a very popular community-gathering place.
+The Winter Park Farmers’ Market is held every Saturday morning from 7 am to 1 pm and is a great motivator to get out of bed.
+Housed at an old train depot that is a restored historical landmark on the corner of W. New England Avenue and S. New York Avenue, it is a very popular community-gathering place.

 Since it’s in Winter Park, you can expect to find a few upscale choices than you’d find at more typical farmers’ markets.
 The breakfast and lunch choices are stellar.
 Look for fresh crepes, pastries, and quiche.
 Buy the honey.
-There is always a great plant selection.
-We found the prices tend to go down the closer you get to 1pm.
+There is also always a great plant selection.
+We found the prices tend to go down the closer you get to 1 pm.

-Please note: The Winter Park Farmers’ Market is closed each year on the third Saturday in March because of the Winter Park Sidewalk Art Festival.
+Please note: The Winter Park Farmers’ Market closes each year on the third Saturday in March because of the Winter Park Sidewalk Art Festival.